Mechanical Hamiltonian systems with respect to linear Poisson structures and Jacobi-Reeb dynamics: Conclusions and future work

 \section{Conclusions and future work}

-An extension of the Jacobi-Maupertuis principle for mechanical Hamiltonian systems with respect to linear Poisson structures on vector bundles is obtained.
-In fact, the relation between the mechanical Hamiltonian dynamics and the Jacobi-Reeb dynamics on the corresponding spherical bundle is also discussed.
-In the particular case when the vector bundle is the cotangent bundle $T^*Q$ of a manifold $Q$ and the linear Poisson structure on $T^*Q$ is just the canonical symplectic structure, we recover the classical Jacobi-Maupertuis principle.
+We have described the relation between the dynamics of mechanical Hamiltonian systems with respect to a linear Poisson structure on a vector bundle and the Jacobi-Reeb dynamics on the corresponding spherical bundle.
+In the particular case when the vector bundle is the cotangent bundle $T^*Q$ of a manifold $Q$ and the linear Poisson structure on $T^*Q$ is just the canonical symplectic structure, we recover the classical case.

-We remark that the classical Jacobi-Maupertuis principle establishes an interesting connection between mechanical Hamiltonian flows on $T^*Q$ and geodesic flows associated with Riemannian metrics on $Q$ (or on open subsets $U_e$ of $Q$).
+We remark that the classical result establishes an interesting connection between mechanical Hamiltonian flows on $T^*Q$ and geodesic flows associated with Riemannian metrics on $Q$ (or on open subsets $U_e$ of $Q$).
 Indeed, for a fixed energy $e$, the Reeb vector field of the contact structure on the spheric cotangent bundle $\S_{g_e}(T^*U_e)$, associated with the Jacobi metric $g_e$, is just the restriction to $\S_{g_e}(T^*U_e)$ of the geodesic flow on $T^*U_e$ for the Jacobi metric $g_e$.
 This fact has important dynamical consequences.
 For instance, when $Q$ is compact and the Riemannian curvature of $Q$ is negative (see Introduction).

 In the more general case when we replace the cotangent bundle $T^*Q$ by an arbitrary vector bundle $\tau_{A^*} \colon A^*\to Q$ endowed with a linear Poisson structure, some aspects stay similar.
-More precisely, if $g$ is a bundle metric on $A$ then one may introduce the Levi-Civita connection (as an $A$-connection on $A$) and the geodesics of $g$ as a particular class of admissible curves on $A$ (see \cite[Example 3.6]{CoLeMaMa}) or, equivalently, on $A^*$ (note that the metric $g$ induces a vector bundle isomorphism between $A$ and $A^*$).
+More precisely, we have that $A$ is a Lie algebroid (see Remark \ref{rem:Liealg}) and if $g$ is a bundle metric on $A$, then one may introduce the Levi-Civita connection as an $A$-connection on $A$ (for the theory of such connections see, for instance, \cite{Ma} and the references therein) and the geodesics of $g$ as a particular class of admissible curves on $A$ (see \cite[Example 3.6]{CoLeMaMa}) or, equivalently, on $A^*$ (note that the metric $g$ induces a vector bundle isomorphism between $A$ and $A^*$).
 In fact, the geodesics are the integral curves of the Hamiltonian vector field $X_{\kappa _g}$ of the kinetic energy $\kappa _g\colon A^*\to \R$. $X_{\kappa _g}$ is the geodesic flow on $A^*$ of $g$.
 In addition, using the Levi-Civita connection, one can also introduce the curvature of the bundle metric $g$ and the sectional curvature of a 2-dimensional subspace of $A_q$, with $q\in Q$.

 The previous comments and Theorem \ref{estructura-S-estrella-e} imply, as in the classical case, that there also is a connection between mechanical Hamiltonian dynamics, with respect to linear Poisson structures on vector bundles, and geodesic flows on such spaces.